AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/05_gantry/2_gantry_bar.md

 ## Materials

 {: .note}
-The materials listed below are for one XY Joint assembly.
+The materials listed below in the XY Joint section are for one XY Joint assembly.

 | Hardware - XY Joint                                | Qty |
 |:---------------------------------------------------|:----|